Quantum-enhanced Markov Chain Monte Carlo for Combinatorial Optimization: Maximum independent set mapping

+again up to an additive constant.
 Here, the first term is a constant energy offset, while the remaining terms define the Hamiltonian encoding the constraints of the maximum independent set problem.
 These terms consist of single-qubit contributions proportional to $Z_i$ and pairwise interaction terms of the form $Z_i Z_j$.
 Upon promoting the classical spin variables to Pauli-$Z$ operators, the independent set objective and constraints take the form of a classical Ising Hamiltonian,

 where the coefficients $h_i$ and $J_{ij}$ arise directly from the linear and quadratic operator terms in Eqs.~(\ref{eq:objective_hamiltonian}) and (\ref{eq:constraint_hamiltonian}), up to a similar additive constant.
 Finally, while the MIS problem is naturally posed as a maximization of the objective $\sum_i x_i$, we adopt the standard physics convention of defining an energy function as the negative of this objective (with additional penalty terms), thereby converting the problem into an equivalent energy minimization task whose ground states correspond to optimal solutions.